mandober/rust-debrief/appendix/glossary/glossary-math.md

 ## Metamathematics
 Metamathematics is the study of mathematics itself using mathematical methods.
 This study produces metatheories, which are mathematical theories about other mathematical theories.

+## Metatheorem
+A metatheorem is a statement about a formal system proven in a metalanguage.
+Unlike theorems proved within a given formal system, a metatheorem is proved within a metatheory, and may reference concepts that are present in the metatheory but not the object theory.

 ## Necessity and sufficiency
 In logic, necessity and sufficiency are terms used to describe an implicational relationship between statements.
 The assertion that one statement is a necessary and sufficient condition of another means that the former statement is true if and only if the latter is true.